 IDC series are high spec and high quality, Contact Image Sensor specially designed and developed for the image inspection industry.

-（“Camera Link is a Registered trademark of AIA）
+（“Camera Link” is a trademark of AIA）

 In order to secure enough LED light in its CIS, Canon Components tirelessly researches and develops the LED instllation angle, the shape of the light guide directing the LED light towards the document, and other aspects, thereby making it possible to utilize light sources in an ideal manner.
 In addition, we have acquired a large number of related patents.